kubernetes/website/docs/concepts/services-networking/connect-applications-service.md

 Note how we supplied the `-k` parameter to curl in the last step, this is because we don't know anything about the pods running nginx at certificate generation time, so we have to tell curl to ignore the CName mismatch.
 By creating a Service we linked the CName used in the certificate with the actual DNS name used by pods during Service lookup.
-Lets test this from a pod (the same secret is being reused for simplicity, the pod only needs nginx.crt to access the Service):
+Let's test this from a pod (the same secret is being reused for simplicity, the pod only needs nginx.crt to access the Service):

 {% include code.html language="yaml" file="curlpod.yaml" ghlink="/docs/concepts/services-networking/curlpod.yaml" %}